History of Halifax, Nova Scotia: American Loyalist refugees

-Prince Edward, Duke of Kent and Strathearn
+British Royal resident in Halifax (1794-1800)

-Prince Edward, Duke of Kent and Strathearn was ordered to live in at the headquarters of the Royal Navy's, North American Station in Halifax (1794–1800).
+Prince Edward, Duke of Kent and Strathearn was ordered to live in at the headquarters of the Royal Navy's North American Station in Halifax (1794–1800).
 He became the Commander-in-Chief, North America.
 He had a significant impact on the city.
 He was instrumental in shaping that port's military defences for protecting the important Royal Navy base, as well as influencing the city's and colony's socio-political and economic institutions.
 He also designed the Prince of Wales Tower, the Halifax Town Clock on Citadel Hill (Fort George), St Georges (Round) Church, Princes Lodge (only the round music room remains) and others.
 The Prince and his mistress, Madame de Saint-Laurent, lived at Prince's Lodge for the six years they stationed in Halifax.
 (The Duke visited Kings County, Nova Scotia in 1794.
 As a result, in 1826, the inhabitants of the county voted to name their town Kentville after him).
 While in Halifax he was promoted to lieutenant-general in January 1796.